 OATH OF OFFICE

-I………………………………………………………………………………..
+I……………………………………………………………………………….
 Do solemnly, swear/affirm that I will be faithful and bear true allegiance to the AFRICAN DEMOCRATIC CONGRESS and the Federal Republic of Nigeria and will preserve, protect and defend the constitution of the Party and law and always in the interest of the integrity, solidarity, advancement, well-being and solidarity of the Party and the Federal Republic of Nigeria; that I will strive to pursue, enhance and implement the aims and objectives of the Party as contained in its constitution and manifesto; that I will not allow my personal interest to influence my official decisions; that in all circumstances, I will do right to all the members and organs of the Party and to all manner of people according to law without fear or favour, affection or ill-will; that I will not directly communicate or reveal to any person any matter which shall be brought under my consideration or shall become known to me as an officer of the Party, except as may be required for the due discharge of my duties, and that I will devote myself to the service and well-being of the people of Nigeria.
-So help me God.
+So, help me God.

 SECOND SCHEDULE